 We have been building and refining our AI models for more than seven years, and they have led directly to our growth and profitability.
-Our models currently incorporate more than 1,500 variables and are trained by more than 5.5 million repayment events.
+Our models currently incorporate more than 1,500 variables and are trained by more than 8.5 million repayment events.
 Beyond the advantages accrued by our constantly growing volume of training data, our data science team continues to update our modeling techniques regularly.
-Model and technology improvements have increased our conversion rate from the initial rate inquiry to funded loan by a factor of four since the beginning of 2016.
+Model and technology improvements have increased our conversion rate from the initial rate inquiry to funded loan by a factor of ten since inception.
 We have a pipeline of potential model improvements that we expect will further increase our conversion rates in the future.